Nicole Wilson – Lawyer, Environmentalist, and Mom

 Avalon Rural Settlement:

-The Lake Avalon Rural Settlement has residential properties varying in density from one residence per acre to one residence for every five acres.
-Limited Neighborhood, commercial and office uses are allowed in the rural settlement to maintain the balance between supporting the community’s residents and preserving the rural charm that they enjoy.
-The area’s low densities support Orange County’s goal of providing for housing diversity.
-With its history dating from the 1920’s, the Lake Avalon community is a cornerstone of West Orange County.
+The settlement features residential properties with densities ranging from one residence per acre to one per five acres.
+Limited neighborhood, commercial, and office uses are permitted to balance community support with maintaining its rural appeal.
+These low densities also support Orange County’s goal of housing diversity.
+With a history dating back to the 1920s, Lake Avalon remains a key part of West Orange County.

 Dr. Phillips: